Danira98/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 In this project, the difficulties I encountered were making sure the countifs equations were recollecting the correct amount of succesful, failed and canceled plays.
-For a while, I kept recieveing $0 for the ranges $25,0000 and up because of a mispelled word.
+For a while, I kept recieveing $0 for the ranges $25,000 and up because of a mispelled word.
 I was able to notice this error by filtering the Kickstarter data to the parameters I was using in the formula and comparing both numbers to ensure the numbers matched.
 In the end, being able to filter the original data to the parameters used in the countifs equation was the key to ensuring my calculations were correct, ensuring my graph was displaying the correct percentages for each category.

 ## Results

-Aafter analyzing the data and creating Pivot Tables as well as charts, we can see that Lousie's play will be the most successful if it launches in the month of May.
+After analyzing the data and creating Pivot Tables as well as charts, from the analysis of outcomes based on Launch date,we can see that Lousie's play will be the most successful if it launches in the months of May, June, and July and the amount of failed and successful plays are almost equal in the month of December.

 The following charts exhibit the outcomes that the field that was the most succesful was theater, and it was most succesful in the United States:

  ![Parent_Category_Outcome_All](https://user-images.githubusercontent.com/111034667/186770677-7577e330-d242-4b0b-a58c-0f8afacb5792.png)